A small PSA for the Summer.

 - There are some sporting goods suppliers that sell squeeze bottles of pure DEET…which is GREAT for zapping most bugs that want to feed on you.
 But, read and heed the instructions for application of the stuff as it is pretty strong stuff.

-The steps I suggest above, and others which are talked about in the various articles I have linked, should go a long way to eliminating mosquito and flea bites.
+The steps I suggest above, and others which are talked about in the various articles I have linked, should go a long way to eliminating mosquito and flea bites when outdoors, and, perhaps more importantly, will cut down the chances you will transport parasites into the home.

 Ticks, alas are a different issue entirely.
 While the above precautions will go a long way to keeping them off you, it is not perfect…so you MAY end up being a host.
 On the positive side, most of the time, ticks will crawl around for a while before biting into your skin.They are looking for a warm, damp, protected place with plenty of blood vessels close to the surface.
 Also, some ticks are so species specific that they are unlikely to attach to a human…but I would not bet on that to keep ME from being a host.
 The tick, once it gets onto your skin, and finds a good place will then bite into you, looking for blood.
 One bit of “good” news is that they have to be dug in for about 24 hours before they are likely to transmit any of the several, nasty diseases they carry.

 I recommend that when you come in from a day frolicking in Nature (and in this case, I will include working in the garden, mowing the lawn, trimming bushes and trees and such like tasks), head to the bathroom.
 Strip down to skin and spend some time carefully checking out your entire body for ticks.
 Remember what I said about where ticks like to hang out?
 The human body has several areas that qualify so be sure to check carefully there.
 I suggest having a pair of pliers handy for the ones that have not dug in yet.
-When you find one crawling around on your skin, grab it with the pliers, crush it, and toss its flattened carcase into the trash.
+When you find one crawling around on your skin, grab it with the pliers, crush it, and toss its flattened carcass into the trash.
 It is a quite satisfying feeling.
 If they have already attached, there are a number of places on the Net with excellent instructions on how to remove them intact, so one does not leave a head attached to the sin.
-I either slide a small blade from my pocket knife along the skin, and carefully scrape the bug off.
-I also have, in my medicine closet, a defunct credit card with a triangular notch cut out of a narrow side.
+I do either of the following to deal with the problem.
+I will slide a small blade from my pocket knife along the skin, and carefully scrape the bug off.
+Alternatively, I have, in my medicine closet, a defunct credit card with a triangular notch cut out of a narrow side.
 It starts about 1/4″ wide, and tapers to a point, after about an inch.
 I press that card against my skin, and slide the notch around the tick.
 As I keep pushing, the notch will capture it, and lever the jaws out without breaking up the tick.
+In either case, when they are unhooked, I refer you back to my treatment of them when I find them crawling on me.

-(I really want to make a snide statement about the current state of politics here…but will restrain myself to keep from moving past the point of simply mentioning the urge…)
+(I really want to make a snide statement about the current state of politics in the country…but will restrain myself, mainly to not lose focus and to keep from moving past the point of simply mentioning the urge into a full-fledged rant…)

 So…what do we do when the period on the page your are reading starts moving and then springs away and your realize your companion animal(s) have been scratching and grooming almost constantly for the past few days.

-I tend to attack both in the short term and the long-term.
+Now, then…back to the topic at hand: I tend to attack the flea problem both in the short term and the long-term.

-- First off, I get a bowl filled with a mixture of water and dishwashing detergent.
-I put a goodly squeeze from the bottle in and carefully swirl the water to mix the detergent in without creating foam.
-Foam is bad!
+- If I do not have any Capstar tablets at hand, I get a bowl, water and Dawn Blue (original Formula) dishwashing detergent.
+I put the water in a bowl (at least half full), and then a goodly squeeze of the Dawn.
+I then, carefully, swirl the water to mix the detergent in to the water – without creating foam.
+Foam is bad in this case!

-- I take the bowl, and a flea comb, and start working on the first animal I can get my hands on.
-I comb the areas where they cannot reach easily (upper neck, side of face behind and below ears, and across the top of the head and down the spine to the tail.
+- I take the bowl, and a flea comb, to start working on the first animal I can get my hands on.
+I comb the areas where they cannot reach easily (upper neck – under their chin, side of their face behind and below ears, and across the top of the head and down the spine to the tail.

 - With each stroke of the comb, I usually get a combination of some hair, and a bunch of fleas.
 I take the loaded comb, and dip it into the bowl, then, scrape the flea/hair mix off into the bowl.
-The detergent ensures tht the fleas will not float, so, they are goners.
-If, by the by, when you are doing this, the water starts turning red, that is blood from the animal that the flea has already ingested and deficated.
-It shows that it is VERY GOOD to be doing this.
+The detergent ensures that the fleas will not float, so, they are goners.
+If, by the by, when you are doing this, the water starts turning red, that is blood from the animal that the flea has already ingested and defecated.
+It is a sign that it is VERY GOOD to be doing this.
 Repeat this step for all companion animals in the house.

 - Speaking of topical treatments.
 There are three that I have had excellent results from.
 Revolution, Advantage II and a clone of the latter called Advectra.
-I have used many of the absorbed inseciticides over the years, and these are the only ones I have found that do not bother the animals, do a great job of killing the fleas and ticks on them, and keeping them parasite free for up to a month.
+I have used many of the absorbed insecticides over the years, and these are the only ones I have found that do not bother the animals, do a great job of killing the fleas and ticks on them, and keeping them parasite free for up to a month.
+Update: There is a three month version, called Bravecto, which is by prescription only, which does a great job too.

-- After getting the animal(s) treated and cleaned up a bit…wash every bit of clothing that they have been in contact with.
+- After getting the animal(s) treated and cleaned up a bit…wash every bit of clothing or cloth items that they have been in contact with.
 Hot water and extra detergent. and an extra rinse is the way I go about it.
-This includes bedclothes…
+This includes bedclothes, beds, pillows…whatever…

 - If you have a single area where the animal(s) like to hang out a lot, set up a “Flea Trap” there.
 If you have a small, desk lamp, no purchases needed. make up a detergent bowl as detailed before, and set it on the floor where there is likely to be a concentration of fleas.
 Set the lamp up, pointing down into the bowl, with the shade two or three inches above the bowl.
 Turn the lamp on and leave it for a few days.
 You will likely see a bunch of flea bodies at the bottom of the bowl.
 Leave the trap there until the bodies stop accumulating.

 - Get a treatment to spread around the house and kill the fleas in the rugs, curtains and furniture.
-If none of your furniture has cushons or cloth upholstry on it…that makes the job easier.
+If none of your furniture has cushions or cloth upholstery on it…that makes the job easier.
 There are several good products for this.
 Talk to your Vet, look on Amazon, poke around on Chewy, and visit your pet supply stores in the area.

-The flea reproduction cycle ranges from a few days to a couple of weeks…so any eggs that are not killed by the mentioned treatments will hatch out with the plan of getting some food and reproudcing before they die.
-So…to be safe, plan to treat the companion animal(s) once a month for three months.
-Plan to spray or use DE a couple of times a month for the next three months.
+The flea reproduction cycle ranges from a few days to a couple of weeks…so any eggs that are not killed by the mentioned treatments will hatch out with the plan of getting some food and reproducing before they die.
+So…to be safe, plan to treat the companion animal(s) once a month for at least three months.
+Plan to spray or use DE a couple of times a month for three months.
 It is a pain to do, but, it takes work to beat back Nature at times.

 With luck you will never have to deal with these issues…but if you do…hang in there.
-In the end, the fleas will be gone and by preventative treatment next year, (Topical Flea treatment when the fleas start hatching out in the early Summer, or DE treatments, and a yard spray), they should not come back.
+In the end, the fleas will be gone and by doing some preventative treatments next year, (Topical Flea treatment when the fleas start hatching out in the early Summer, or DE treatments, and a yard spray), they should not come back.

 Have a great Summer.